NATIONAL PROSECUTION AWARDS FOR TOP PROSECUTORS

-ST. JOHN’S – September 15, 2011 – The Federal/Provincial/Territorial Heads of Prosecutions Committee has recognized the outstanding accomplishments of four prosecutors, who were honoured at an awards ceremony held last night.
-The award program, instituted in 2006, honours professional excellence, exemplary service, and outstanding achievements.
+SASKATOON, October 21, 2010 – The Federal-Provincial-Territorial Heads of Prosecutions Committee has recognized the outstanding accomplishments of three prosecutors, who were honoured at an awards ceremony held last night.
+The award program, instituted in 2006, honours professional excellence, exemplary service and outstanding achievements.

-The awards were presented by the Honourable Felix Collins, Minister of Justice and Attorney General for Newfoundland and Labrador.
+The awards were presented by the Honourable Don Morgan, Q.C., Minister of Justice and Attorney General for Saskatchewan.

 The Committee chose the following prosecutors for their contributions to advancing and promoting prosecutions within the Canadian criminal justice system:

 - Ms. Sandra T. Thomas, Counsel with the Public Prosecution Service of Canada in Toronto, was awarded the 2010 Humanitarian Award.
 In addition to excellence as a prosecutor, Ms. Thomas has an exemplary record of outstanding involvement and dedication to community issues and needs.
 She has worked tirelessly not only as a staunch advocate for inclusiveness of minorities and women in the legal profession, but has dedicated over a decade in funding of numerous educational scholarships to help provide the means for access to the legal profession.
 She dedicates countless hours in the betterment of the lives of at-risk youth.
 She plays a vital role in educating not only those in her community but also fellow members of the PPSC about Criminal and Tax law.
 She also mentors numerous new lawyers in their role as prosecutors.
 She has been the recipient of various awards in the past, including the prestigious Lincoln M. Alexander Award and the Queen’s Golden Jubilee Medal.